webyrd/Barliman/README.md

 * would be smarter/less resource intense to not launch all the tests again when the text in a single test changes.
 Only that test and allTests need be re-run, in theory.
 Getting the UI to display the state of everything properly may be a little subtle, though.
 * differential relational interpreters
 * use a meta-interpreter to let the programmer know the deepest part of the search path upon failure, to try to give a better hint as to what went wrong (thanks Nada! and halp! :))
-* consider showing the definition guessed for each individual successful test
-* show reified test inputs and outputs upon success, for all tests
-* add ability to fill in test input/outputs, given a fully or mostly specified definition
-* have Barliman attempt to guess the result of a test, as the programmer types in the test (thanks Ziyao Wei!)

 LONGER TERM: